 This effect can also happen if you do not have good posture.
 If you slouch, and your jacket is not fitted to consider that, you will end up with wrinkly arms.

 In both of the above instances, the only solution is to buy a larger suit jacket and have it altered by a tailor.

 If you are finding wrinkles in the fabric across your seat, your suit pants are too tight.
 Your bottom pulls the fabric up around toward your waist, causing unsightly lines.

 More concerning than how your suit looks – is how it feels.
 Pants that are too small look bad, certainly, but they also feel uncomfortable.

 As all the fabric pulls up toward your waist, it brings all the material up.
 And most of it will settle as far up against your crotch as it can get.

 Nobody likes the feeling of their pants trying to gather as far up on your body as possible.
 Just get larger pants and save yourself the discomfort.

-It is important to research the type of suit that is ideal for your needs and what color suits you best.
+It is important to research the ideal type of suit for your needs and what color suits you best.

 But the suit fit is paramount.
 And when it comes to suits, rules should be bent but not broken.
 When you’re finally ready and confident that you’re buying one, try to check as many of the suit fitting points from above.